ronabop/nobranch-development/README.md

 nobranch-development is to demonstrate common working patterns to never merge branches again, or need permissions to work in somebody else's fork.

 Common patterns:
-# WHy make a branch for an incomplete feature?
+# Why make a branch for an incomplete feature?
 Use feature flagging.